jedi1025/klipper-flsun-t1-retrofit/README.md

 Either way you will almost certainly have to reconfigure the pin assignments.
 Odds are the rest of klipper's config files should have something that matches your board.

+I still TAKE NO RESPONSIBILITY for YOUR hardware.
+This works on MINE...at least well enough that i feel confident sharing.
+It is YOUR RESPONSIBILITY to confirm all data contained in these config files BEFORE applying any of them.

 More to come...